Naya Khang Peak (Ghanja La Chuli) 5844m

 If you already have some trekking experience, like multi-day hikes in the mountains, you’re in a good position to take this step.
 The route also gives you time to adjust, with acclimatization days around Kyanjin Gompa before moving into the climbing phase.

-During the summit push, you will be guided the entire way.
-Our climbing team will fix ropes where needed and show you how to use basic equipment like crampons and a harness.
+During the summit push, you’ll be guided the entire way.
+Your climbing guide will fix ropes where needed and show you how to use basic equipment like crampons and a harness.
 So even if you haven’t climbed before, you’re not expected to figure things out on your own.

 That said, fitness matters a lot.
 You don’t need to be an athlete, but you should be comfortable walking for several hours a day and handling steep, high-altitude terrain without rushing.